cimorar/HelloWorld/README.md

 # HelloWorld
+This repo contains only sample Java app.
-training basic operations with GitHub
+It was used to train basic operations with GitHub using my IDE.